 Humans and animals constantly draw on memories of the past to inform decisions about the future (Redish, 2016; Schacter et al., 2017).
 An emerging framework describes this phenomenon as a simulation-driven estimation process, in which decision-makers examine what might result from each available action by consulting memories of similar previous settings.
-This approach, generally referred to as memory sampling (Bordalo et al., 2020; Gershman & Daw, 2017; Kuwabara & Pillemer, 2010; Lengyel & Dayan, 2008; Lieder et al., 2018; Ritter et al., 2018; Shadlen & Shohamy, 2016; Zhao et al., 2019), can approximate the sorts of option value estimates that would be learned across repeated experience by, e.g., temporal-difference reinforcement learning (TDRL; Bornstein et al., 2017; Gershman & Daw, 2017; Lengyel & Dayan, 2008), while retaining the flexibility to diverge from long-run averages when doing so may be adaptive.
+This approach, generally referred to as memory sampling (Bordalo et al., 2020; Gershman & Daw, 2017; Kuwabara & Pillemer, 2010; Lengyel & Dayan, 2008; Lieder et al., 2018; Ritter et al., 2018; Shadlen & Shohamy, 2016; Zhao, Richie, & Bhatia, 2020), can approximate the sorts of option value estimates that would be learned across repeated experience by, for example, temporal-difference reinforcement learning (TDRL; Bornstein et al., 2017; Gershman & Daw, 2017; Lengyel & Dayan, 2008), while retaining the flexibility to diverge from long-run averages when doing so may be adaptive.
 At one extreme, drawing on individual memories in this way allows one to effectively tackle choice problems even in the low-data limit (e.g., in novel environments), where processes that rely on abstraction over multiple experiences are unreliable (Lengyel & Dayan, 2008).

-Examining memory retrieval from the perspective of reinforcement learning complements the use of RL to study representation formation -- e.g. of cached values (Barto et al., 1995), motor sequences (Botvinick et al., 2009; Keramati et al., 2016; Miller et al., 2018, 2019), or environmental structure (Dayan, 1993; Gershman, 2018; Wilson et al., 2014).
+Examining memory retrieval from the perspective of reinforcement learning (RL) complements the use of RL to study representation formation-for example, cached values (Barto et al., 1995), motor sequences (Botvinick et al., 2009; Keramati et al., 2016; Miller et al., 2018, 2019), or environmental structure (Dayan, 1993; Gershman, 2018; Wilson et al., 2014).
 Therefore, we begin this review by describing the RL formulation of the computational problem of optimal action selection among immediately available options.
-We continue with a review of how known cognitive and neurobiological properties of long- and short-term memory retrieval in humans and animals suggest an implementation of one form of approximate solution to this problem, the stochastic sampling of past experiences.
-Then, we briefly introduce the mathematical framework that describes the optimal solution to two-alternative forced choice on the basis of unreliable evidence - the drift-diffusion model (DDM) - with emphasis on what is known about how organisms approach the special case of evidence in the form of internally-generated signals.
+We continue with a review of how known cognitive and neurobiological properties of long- and short-term memory retrieval in humans and animals suggest an implementation of one form of approximate solutions to this problem, the stochastic sampling of past experiences.
+Then, we briefly introduce the mathematical framework that describes the optimal solution to two-alternative forced choice based on unreliable evidence-the drift-diffusion model (DDM)-with emphasis on what is known about how organisms approach the special case of evidence in the form of internally generated signals.

-We next review theoretical frameworks and key empirical studies that describe how various kinds of memory, ranging from action sequences to "cognitive maps" to long-term autobiographical memories, can provide these internally-generated signals for action selection.
+We next review theoretical frameworks and key empirical studies that describe how various kinds of memory, ranging from action sequences to "cognitive maps" to long-term autobiographical memories, can provide these internally generated signals for action selection.
 We focus especially on a representative selection of studies that have shown that episodic features1 mediate the selection of which memories are retrieved during decision deliberation; these constitute an informative limiting case of the memory sampling framework.

 Next, we examine how these properties of memory retrieval during action selection constrain the process of accumulating evidence from memory.
-We focus on areas in which the properties of memory sampling contrast with those of sensory evidence accumulation, such as
+We focus on properties of memory sampling that contrast with those of sensory evidence accumulation, such as the relationship between representational properties and retrieval dynamics, and the sequential structure of retrieval.